zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 Repeated Spirit to be born againRebirth in order to have Repeat Repeat in order

-[APZ 36.2] (#apz36 .2) {#apz36 .2 .ref .apz} "Here is one's own spiritness “there”
+[APZ 36.2] (#apz36 .2) {#apz36 .2 .ref .apz} "Here is one's own spiritness "there"
 Mutual spiritness.
-“HERE” is the own image of the genitals of consciousness.
+"HERE" is the own image of the genitals of consciousness.
-“In it” is the frequency of the genitals of the genitals of the microscope.
-“Here” is an inverted Spiritual Institutions.
-“There” is an external institution of the external institution.
-“Here” is It is in the world of man.
-“There” is in the divine.
-“Here” is the Kama relay.
+"In it" is the frequency of the genitals of the genitals of the microscope.
+"Here" is an inverted Spiritual Institutions.
+"There" is an external institution of the external institution.
+"Here" is It is in the world of man.
+"There" is in the divine.
+"Here" is the Kama relay.
-“In it” is the image relics of images.
-“Here” is the image relics of kama.
-“There” is the immorphosis.
+"In it" is the image relics of images.
+"Here" is the image relics of kama.
+"There" is the immorphosis.

-[APZ 36.3] (#apz36 .3) {#apz36 .3.ref .apz} for a person here or there or in the rabha Have no hope in the extreme” that one can take away from both extremes Meloha Paraloha said, “If there were no cravings,” he said.
+[APZ 36.3] (#apz36 .3) {#apz36 .3.ref .apz} for a person here or there or in the rabha Have no hope in the extreme" that one can take away from both extremes Meloha Paraloha said, "If there were no cravings," he said.
 Nouveable.
 Consolation.
 Originally, Sindyea was born in Gnanagnian burnt.

-[APZ 36.4] (#apz36 .4) {#apz36 .4 .ref .apz} "He has no admission”
+[APZ 36.4] (#apz36 .4) {#apz36 .4 .ref .apz} "He has no admission"
 The entry of the house (home) is two types of extinguinal ones.
 Cravings Vision (2-6) 1, (ii) (iii)
 Should be applied.)
-“To him” is a certain unto the earthy alms No home.
+"To him" is a certain unto the earthy alms No home.
 The ignorant, the inherent.
 Constipated.
 Unfit to be born.
 Consciousness The bending fire was burned.

 [APZ 36.5] (#apz36 .5) {#apz36 .5 .ref .apz} "defined and accepted in doctrines
-“Peeler” refers to the doctrines that are determined in the December viewpoints “Accept, accept,” and decide, and in detail, is limited, partnering, collecting and collecting as a space This is true, what happened, hereBending Peeler Touching Peeler Peeler Sticky Peeler, Noodles, Constipated, Birth
+"Peeler" refers to the doctrines that are determined in the December viewpoints "Accept, accept," and decide, and in detail, is limited, partnering, collecting and collecting as a space This is true, what happened, hereBending Peeler Touching Peeler Peeler Sticky Peeler, Noodles, Constipated, Birth